-• Collect data from LDMPs and report on performance to State Growth monthly.
+• Collect data from LDMPs and report on performance to State Growth on a monthly basis.

 • Work with Government to identify, prioritise and implement business improvements to support LDMPs.

 In addition, DMT is a member of the Funding Assessment Panel that allocates government funding to LDMPs.